Jake Spavital: Texas State

 On November 28, 2018, Spavital was named the head coach at Texas State, taking over for Everett Withers.
-On August 29, 2019 Spavital and Texas State lost to No. 12 ranked Texas A&M 41-7 in Spavital's first game as head coach.
-On September 21, Spavital recorded his first win as a head coach when his Bobcats defeated Georgia State, 37-34, in 3 OTs.
+On August 29, 2019 Spavital and Texas State lost to No. 12 ranked Texas A&M 41–7 in Spavital's first game as head coach.
+On September 21, Spavital recorded his first win as a head coach when his Bobcats defeated Georgia State, 37–34, in 3 OTs.

 Texas State fired Spavital following the 2022 season.
 In four years, Spavital's teams went 13–35 overall and did not appear in a bowl game.

 Return to California

 On December 6, 2022, Spavital was rehired as the offensive coordinator and quarterbacks coach at California, now under head coach Justin Wilcox.

+Baylor

+On November 30, 2023, Spavital was named offensive coordinator at Baylor, under head coach Dave Aranda.

 Personal

 Spavital's grandfather, Jim Spavital, was a professional football player who played in the All-America Football Conference (AAFC), National Football League (NFL), and the Canadian Football League (CFL) and later worked as a coach.
 His father is Steve Spavital, who is a former head football coach at Broken Arrow High School.
 His brother, Zac Spavital, was the defensive coordinator under him at Texas State.